Division of Moore: History

 The Division was named after George Fletcher Moore, the first Advocate-General of Western Australia, and is at present a newly-reelected Labor seat held by Tom French since the 2025 federal election, having changed significantly throughout its history in both geographical area and in political character.

 Due to significant demographic change, the seat's boundaries and constituency has evolved considerably since it was proclaimed at the 11 May 1949 redistribution.
 At that time, it was basically a rural electorate, which included parts of the Wheatbelt along the Indian Ocean coast to the north and east of Perth, the state capital — a similar region to that covered by the former state seat of Moore.
 At the 1949 election, it was won by the Country Party.
 The seat maintained its rural character over the years.
 However, growth in Perth's northern suburbs of Perth from the 1960s onwards eventually pushed its southern boundary inside the urban fringe.

 The 28 February 1980 redistribution moved much of the electorate's rural hinterland into the new seat of O'Connor, and the creation of Cowan four years later, in the suburbs north of Reid Highway to Whitfords Avenue, transformed Moore into a safe Labor seat, with a population centred on Midland, but still including the shires of Chittering, Gingin and Dandaragan to the north.

 The creation of Pearce at the 31 March 1989 redistribution pushed Moore into the now heavily urban and relatively affluent coastal areas north of the Reid Highway, removing areas like Midland and Beechboro completely, and making it a notionally Liberal seat.
-The Liberals won it at the 1990 election and have held it ever since, apart from the period between the 1996 and 1998 federal elections, when sitting member Paul Filing was disendorsed by the Liberal Party and was elected as an Independent.
-The Liberal candidate, Mal Washer, regained the seat for his party at the 1998 election.
+The Liberals won it at the 1990 election and held it for 35 years, apart from the period between the 1996 and 1998 federal elections, when sitting member Paul Filing lost Liberal preselection and was reelected as an Independent.
+Mal Washer regained the seat for the Liberals at the 1998 election.